microsoft/ace/docs/td_platform-specific.md

 ## Platform Helpers

 Currently, there are only platform-specific helpers for Android.
 These can be accessed via <b>ace.android</b>, and you can see all the APIs [here](/ace/docs/ref/#four).
-The helpers give your code access to the current context, activity, and intent.
-There are also app widget APIs, and event raised when the intent changes, and a helper for retrieving resource IDs.
+The helpers give your code access to the current context, activity, and intent, and enable you to do Android version checking.
+There are also app widget APIs, an event raised when the intent changes, and a helper for retrieving resource IDs.